Code-KVD/Code-KVD/README.md

 - Portfolio: [kvd-sridhar.github.io](https://code-kvd.github.io/personal-porfolio/)

 Thanks for stopping by! 😊 Let's collaborate and build amazing things together.

-- 👋 Hi, I’m K V D Sridhar
-- 👀 I’m interested in web development
-- 🌱 I’m currently learning front end development
-- 💞️ I’m looking to collaborate on web development projects
-- 📫 You can contact me by email on kvd.sridhar.code@gmail.com
-- you can connect with me on [linkedin](http://linkedin.com/in/k-v-d-sridhar-155247212)

 <!---
 Code-KVD/Code-KVD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.